High Dimensional Low Rank plus Sparse Matrix Decomposition: Proposed decomposition algorithm with efficient sampling

-In this section, we develop a modified decomposition algorithm that replaces uniform random sampling with the efficient column/row sampling method (Algorithm 2).
-In Section \ref{sec:sim}, it is shown that the proposed technique can remarkably reduce the sampling requirement.
-We consider a setting wherein the data points (the columns of $\bL$) are not uniformly distributed, rather they admit an additional structure (such as clustering), wherefore a small subset of uniformly sampled columns is not likely to span the CS.
-However, we assume that the \emph{rows} of $\bL$ are distributed well enough, in the sense that they do not much align along any specific directions, such that $C_r r$ rows of $\bL$ sampled uniformly at random span its RS whp, for some constant $C_r$.
+In this section, we present a modified decomposition algorithm (Algorithm 3) that replaces uniform random sampling with the efficient column/row sampling method (Algorithm 2).
+We subsequently provide an analysis showing that the required number of sampled columns using the proposed approach can be invariant to the distribution of the columns -- even if their distribution is highly non-uniform.
+The table of Algorithm 3 details the proposed method with efficient sampling.
+In this algorithm, it is assumed that the \emph{rows} of $\bL$ are well distributed, in the sense that they do not align along any specific directions, such that $C_r r$ rows of $\bL$ sampled uniformly at random span its RS whp, for some constant $C_r$.
 In Section \ref{sec:both_col_row}, we dispense with this assumption.
-The proposed decomposition algorithm rests on three key ideas detailed next.
+The proposed decomposition algorithm consists of three steps detailed next.
+We support the idea of each step with some examples and theoretical analysis. \\